hashicorp/packer/website/source/docs/configuration/from-1.5/functions/string/replace.html.md

 ## Related Functions

-- [`regexreplace`](./regexreplace.html) searches & replace a given string for a substring matching a given regular expression pattern.
+- [`regexreplace`](./regexreplace.html) searches a given string for another given substring, and replaces each occurrence with a given replacement string.